-Figure 15 Social security, contributions, benefits and government transfers while favorable and generous donor support has alleviated the immediate need for adjustment, there remains a large range of policy challenges that require attention to sustain the nation in the post-COVID-19 period.
+Figure 15 Social security, contributions, benefits and government transfers value-added.
+However, support to outer island households has become a high priority social objective of the government.
+The rapid increase of the subsidy, which was originally intended as a temporary, pre-Christmas bonus in 2015, appears to have become permanent and represents a significant fiscal threat given the obvious difficulty in restoring grower prices to their original levels in a politically sensitive area.
+Identification of more economically efficient means of outer island income support is a key public policy objective that has yet to be seriously addressed from either a technical or political perspective. while favorable and generous donor support has alleviated the immediate need for adjustment, there remains a large range of policy challenges that require attention to sustain the nation in the post-COVID-19 period.
 As donor resources return to normal levels and in the run up to the renewal of the amended Compact, the RMI needs to implement policy reforms that will support fiscal sustainability and reduce fiscal risks.